-- b) Machines exceeding the maximum noise levels: - If the Technical Director is satisfied that there is sufficient physical evidence of damage or loss due to an incident or mechanical issue on track, he may approve the replacement of the missing or damaged exhaust parts, and the machine to be re-tested. - In the MotoGP class the Technical Director may require that the exhaust parts from the rider's second machine be used for such replacement.
+- If the Technical Director is satisfied that there is sufficient physical evidence of damage or loss due to an incident or mechanical issue on track, he may approve the replacement of the missing or damaged exhaust parts, and the machine to be re-tested. - In the MotoGP class the Technical Director may require that the exhaust parts from the rider's second machine be used for such replacement.